-In emissions reduction, despite having one of the world's higher uptakes of solar energy, nothing has been achieved in terms of net reduction of emissions, due to Australia's persistence in use and export of fossil fuels.
+In emissions reduction, despite having one of the

+world's higher uptakes of solar energy, nothing has been achieved in terms of net reduction of emissions, due to Australia's persistence in use and export of fossil fuels.
 Nor with current policies is Australia likely to reduce emissions to anywhere near the level necessary to prevent heating.
-Australia has adopted targets for reduction of emissions by 2030 (26-28% below the tonnages emitted in 2005) which are wholly inadequate for stopping temperature increases and cap temperature increases at 1.5° Celsius will now need to be much higher and faster than they would have been if we had started reducing emissions in 2000.
+Australia has adopted targets for reduction of emissions by 2030 (26-28% below the tonnages emitted in 2005) which are wholly inadequate for stopping temperature increases and which the country is not on track to meet anyway.

+Because Australia has left its run so late to begin reducing emissions, the annual reductions required to ensure that Australia at least does the minimum necessary in cooperation with other countries to cap temperature increases at 1.5° Celsius will now need to be much higher and faster than they would have been if we had started reducing emissions in 2000.
 At the outset of the 2020s, Australia has arrived at a point where failure to meet ambitious emissions reduction targets will make climate change adaptation unaffordable for future generations.

-Because Australia has left its run so late to begin reducing emissions, the annual reductions required to ensure that Australia at least does the minimum necessary in cooperation with other countries to which the country is not on track to meet anyway.